PhischDotOrg/stm32f1-bluepill-mousemove/README.md

-# stm32f1-bluepill
+# stm32f1-bluepill-mousemove
-"Hello World"-like Example for a STM32F1 "Blue Pill" Board using an STM32F103 µC.
+USB HID "Mouse Move" Device on STM32F103 BluePill Board.

 # How to check out
 This project makes use of git's [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) feature.
 This repository is therefore more of a front-end for other code parts.
 In order to obtain all the needed code, please check out with the `--recursive` flag.